BA (Hons) Social Work (Degree Apprenticeship)

 Learning focuses on your workplace environment, and builds the transferable body of knowledge and skills demanded to achieve professional registration with the Health and Care Professions Council (HCPC) as a social worker, and apply this expertise within your organisation.
 Your apprentices will spend approximately 80% of their time in the workplace, with the other 20% of their time being devoted to off-the-job training and university learning.

 To complement lectures that introduce the course content, seminars and group-based activities allow apprentices to explore subjects in greater detail.
 Tutorials give them the opportunity to clarify their understanding of the topics we cover in lectures and seminars.
 We use case studies and practical scenarios to help apprentices apply their newly acquired academic knowledge to real-life problems, and gain valuable insights into contemporary practice in social work.
 Apprentices will also be expected to undertake considerable guided independent study; for instance, library research and background reading, preparing for seminar and tutorial activities, and working on assignments.

 Inter-professional practitioners from the field of health and social care will contribute as guest speakers offering your apprentices the chance to further develop their knowledge and understanding.

 Our assessment methods are designed to reflect what will be required of social workers in the field.
-For example, the course requires apprentices to submit written reports, give presentations, develop their portfolio, complete a work based project, and practice interviewing skills.
+For example, the course requires apprentices to submit written reports, give presentations, develop their portfolio, complete a work-based project, and practice interviewing skills.
 We also expect them to take written exams, write essays and reflective accounts, and play an active part in group discussions.
-Some assessments contribute to their final module marks, while others are designed to help them identify their strengths and weaknesses, and where they needs to seek extra support from course tutors.
+Some assessments contribute to their final module marks, while others are designed to help them identify their strengths and weaknesses, and where they need to seek extra support from course tutors.

 100% attendance for practice-based learning is required, and absences or missed components of practice-based learning will have to be completed at a later date.